-Return to Work Criteria for Healthcare Workers with Exposure to or Confirmed COVID-19 We have received a number of questions about staff returning to work after a confirmed or suspected infection with COVID-19 or after exposure to someone with a confirmed or suspected diagnosis of COVID-19.
-The Department of Health and CDC have issued guidance for these scenarios.
+Return to Work Criteria for Healthcare Workers with Exposure to or Confirmed COVID-19 we have received a number of questions about caregivers returning to work after a confirmed or suspected infection with COVID-19, or after exposure to someone with a confirmed or suspected diagnosis of COVID-19.
+DOH and CDC have issued guidance for these scenarios.
 The guidance from DOH can be found here.
 The guidance from the CDC can be found here.